-Every group health insurance plan may specify different illnesses for coverage and the kind of expenses covered for those illnesses.
-Accordingly, everything else not covered is also defined variably by different plans.
-But there are certain provisions which make medical procedures commonly excluded from the coverage.
+Every group health insurance plan can specify different illnesses for coverage and the kind of expenses covered for those illnesses.
+Everything else that is not covered is also defined variably by different plans.
+But there are certain provisions which exclude medical procedures commonly from the coverage.

 Such exclusions can be classified into the following categories:

 - Pre Existing Illnesses

 - Expenses for External durable items